 There is a taxi rank located in front of the church.

 You are welcome in our community!
-We've set up a Welcome Area at the back of the sanctuary for both newcomers and existing members.
-This area is the connection point for anyone looking to become part of our church or get better connected.
-Join a Connect Group, become part of a Serving Team, or connect with a staff member.
-Drop by after our Sunday service—we’d love to meet you.
+We've set up a Connect Point at the back of the Church for both newcomers and existing members.
+This is the main place for anyone looking to become part of our church or get better connected.
+Join a Connect Group, become part of a Team, or speak with a member of staff.
+Drop by after our Sunday gathering —we’d love to meet you.

 At Saint Catherine's, church doesn't just happen on a Sunday morning.
 We seek to live life together, supporting and encouraging each other as we learn to look more like Jesus.
 We value discipleship and have developed several ministries offering growth and community connections.